Universal Properties of Partial Quantum Maps: Splitting measurements

-There is an inclusion of $\Lt(\cat{C})$ in $\SplitM(\Lt(\cat{C}))$ sending objects $A$ to $(A, \id)$ and leaving morphisms unchanged.
+There is an inclusion of $\cat{C}$ in $\SplitM(\cat{C})$ sending objects $A$ to $(A, \id)$ and leaving morphisms unchanged.
 This construction is well-known to be the free splitting of these idempotents; more abstractly, it is the completion of a category with regards to certain absolute colimits~\cite{pare:abs}.
-Now for the main result of this section, remembering that $\FHilbCPTN \simeq \Lt(\Contraction)$ (by Theorem~\ref{thm-lt-contr}) and that $\Contraction$ is an additively coaffine dagger rig category (by Proposition~\ref{prop-lra-dagger} and Theorems~\ref{thm-add-biaff-compl} and \ref{thm-lra-unitary-contraction}).
+That this constructs finite dimensional C*-algebras out of Hilbert spaces follows by \cite{coeckeselbytull:tworoads}: